Nappa Merrie: Description

 The station currently occupies an area of 7275 km2 and is able to carry 11,000 head of cattle.
 It is currently owned by Morella Agriculture (David Coulton) and is managed by Peter Degoumois.

 History

 The traditional owners of the area are the Wongkumara people.
-The name comes from the words ngappa meaning water and merri meaning sandhill.
+The name means "sandhill waterhole" and comes from the words ngappa meaning water and merri meaning sandhill.